psychedelanon/AQUATWEETS/README.md

 - Runs in private Telegram chats
 - Uses a local system prompt stored in `prompt.txt`
-- Generates two variations for each `/sproto` command using a transformers-based LLM
+- Generates two variations for each `/sproto` command using OpenAI GPT-4
 - Records feedback in `feedback.csv`

 ## Requirements